digitalbricklayer/techteapotcom/content/posts/it-run-the-servers-facilities-run-the-air-con.md

 Luckily, from your point of view,  things are a lot easier.
 You can source either network based or serial based sensors that are very reasonable.
 You can even integrate them into your existing network monitoring system.

-<strong>There is no excuse for not knowing when your air-con fails</strong>. :) If you need any help choosing a monitor, please get in touch.
+<strong>There is no excuse for not knowing when your air-con fails</strong>. :smile: If you need any help choosing a monitor, please get in touch.
 As always, we're happy to help.